ably77/gloo-mesh-singlecluster-argocd/README.md

     "admin.passwordMtime": "'$(date +%FT%T%Z)'"
   }}'
 ```

+Note: if you want to change the password to something else, [follow these instructions in the Argo CD Docs](https://argo-cd.readthedocs.io/en/stable/faq/#i-forgot-the-admin-password-how-do-i-reset-it)

 ### Access Argo CD with port-forwarding
 At this point, we should be able to access our Argo CD server using port-forward at http://localhost:9999